Special-Tactical-Service/slotlist/README.md

-# slotliste
+# Slotlist

-Arma 3 Slotslist of sTs.
+An interactive slot list for Arma 3, other military games or for general organization.

+## License

+MIT